sellorm/hugo-lithium-theme/README.md

 # Hugo Lithium

-This is a customer version of hugo lithium, specifically for [sellorm's website](https://https://blog.sellorm.com).
+This is a custom version of hugo lithium, specifically for [sellorm's website](https://https://blog.sellorm.com).

 ---